TwistyGolf/blogdown/README.md

 ## The Builder
 As you make changes to your blog, you'll want to have an actual website to host somewhere, that's where the builder comes in.
-The builder will look through your project structure, and construct a set of static CSS, HTMl, and JavaScript files containing your blog that you are free to host anywhere.
+The builder will look through your project structure, and construct a set of static CSS, HTML, and JavaScript files containing your blog that you are free to host anywhere.

 The builder is accessible through the command line, so you can hook it up to CI tools such as Github Actions, to automate the build/deploy steps.